 Cut up your vegetables and other toppings.

-I kid you not, one of the most difficult parts of using Trader Joe’s pizza dough is getting it out of the bag… unless you know this trick
+Unless you know this trick, one of the most difficult parts of using Trader Joe’s pizza dough is getting it out of the bag.

 But before you even try though, let it sit at room temperature for thirty minutes as the instructions recommend to let the dough rise.